rreemmii-dev/Checkers-AI/README.md

 Thus, the AI runs in two parts:

-1) A first part, which is a shallow multithreaded [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search), in which the AI goes 2 moves deep.
+1) A shallow multithreaded [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search), in which the AI goes 2 moves deep.

-2) Then, a [negamax](https://en.wikipedia.org/wiki/Negamax) search is run at the end of each branch of the initial DFS.
+2) A [negamax](https://en.wikipedia.org/wiki/Negamax) search at the end of each branch of the initial DFS.

 ### Compute a board score